MicrosoftDocs/Advertising-docs/BingAds/bingads-12/bulk-service/image-ad-extension.md

 ## <a name="enddate"></a>End Date
 This field is not supported for image ad extensions.
 Scheduling is supported for other ad extension types.

+## <a name="finalurlsuffix"></a>Final Url Suffix
+The final URL suffix can include tracking parameters that will be appended to the end of your landing page URL.
+We recommend placing tracking parameters that your landing page requires in a final URL suffix so that your customers are always sent to your landing page.
+For more details and validation rules see [Final URL Suffix](../guides/url-tracking-upgraded-urls.md#finalurlsuffixvalidation) in the technical guides.

+> [!NOTE]
+> This feature is only available for customers in the Final URL Suffix Phase 2 pilot ([GetCustomerPilotFeatures](../customer-management-service/getcustomerpilotfeatures.md) returns 566).
+If you are not in the pilot this property will be ignored and no error will be returned.
+During calendar year 2019 this feature will be enabled for all customers.

+**Add:** Optional
+**Update:** Optional.
+If no value is set for the update, this setting is not changed.
+If you set this field to the *delete_value* string, the prior setting is removed.
+**Delete:** Read-only

 ## <a name="id"></a>Id
 The system generated identifier of the ad extension.